-If the REDE is not completed by mail or through the Phone System Interview (PSI), clients must call their caseworker for an appointment.
+If the REDE is not completed by mail or through the Phone System Interview (PSI), customers must call their caseworker for an appointment.

-After receiving a REDE report form, the Family Community Resource Center looks over the form for completeness and any changes that may affect eligibility or the benefit amount.
+After receiving a REDE report form, the local office looks over the form for completeness and any changes that may affect eligibility or the benefit amount.
 Take any action that is required.
 Verify any changes that affect eligibility.

 NOTE: Check each unit member's status in work and training activities at REDEs and at special case reviews because a person's status may change.

 If it becomes clear that the unit's current paid living expenses consistently exceed income and assets, ask how they pay their bills.
 It may be necessary to verify financial management, if questionable.

 See PM 07-01-16-d when, during the REDE process, it is found that there is:

 - a child for whom support may be earmarked at the customer's request (optional or allocation assistance unit) or